fuzzymannerz/listify/README.md

 **If you wish to actually just use/see Listify then [click here](https://listify.thefuzz.xyz).**

 This repo if for those who want to submit contributions or fork and make their own version.
+You will need a Spotify application registered to host your own version of Listify.

 **Important Note:**
-**The "/doc" folder is the live website.
+**The "/docs" folder is the live website.
 Pull requests regarding this folder will be ignored.**
-**If you wish to make your own version, use the "src" folder and make changes.**
+**Please use the "src" folder for changes, issues and pull requests.**

-**You will need to make changes on lines 66 & 67 of "js/listify.js".**
+**To host your own you will need to make changes on lines 66 & 67 of "js/listify.js".**
+(See docs/js/listify.js for a real world example.)

         var CLIENT_ID = 'YOUR_SPOTIFY_APP_CLIENT_KEY';
         var REDIRECT_URI = 'THE_LOCATION_OF_AUTH.HTML';